 First, make sure your travel dates are valid — searching for flights in the past won't work since you can't book a flight that's already happened!

-If you booked a flight directly with an airline, try talking to the airline directly.
-(Just don't mention hidden-city ticketing or they might not help you!)
+if you booked a flight directly with an airline, speak with the airline directly.
+(Just don't mention hidden-city ticketing or they might not help you!).

-If you booked a flight through one of our partners, try talking to them.
+if you booked a flight through one of our partners, speak with them.

 for hotel bookings, email us with your booking email and Trip Number.